 Introduction to Travel at Shoreline Community College

-The travel rules in this handbook are based on the rules and regulations published by the Office of Financial Management (Chapter 10 SAAM Manual – www.ofm.wa.gov/policy/10.10.htm ).
+The travel rules in this handbook are based on the rules and regulations published by the Office of Financial Management (Chapter 10 SAAM Manual).
 The College must adhere to these rules and regulations in processing all travel requests, and in some instances, the College must establish procedures where indicated by the state regulations.

 A checklist is included in this handbook to help you with the arrangements you will need to make prior to your travel and what will be needed to obtain reimbursement upon your return from travel status.

-Shoreline has developed a Travel Requisition Form (TR) which must be completed when an advance is requested, or when using travel other than personal vehicle (POV), or for all travel outside Washington or borders of Oregon and Idaho.
-You must have appropriate signatures obtained prior to conducting any official business away from your official station, i.e. the main campus or the Lake Forest Park Center.
-The Travel Requisition Form gives you the approval needed to proceed with making your travel arrangements.
-The requisition form also provides for the payment of registration fees and/or air and train fare that is required to be prepaid by the College.
+Shoreline has developed a Travel Requisition Form (TR) which must be completed for all overnight and out-of-state travel.
+You must have appropriate signatures obtained prior to conducting any official business away from your official station, i.e. the main campus.
+The Travel Requisition Form gives you the approval needed to proceed with making your travel arrangements including lodging, and transportation services, other than airfare, such as car rental, train and shuttle.
+Airfare will be arranged through the travel desk.